hiruna72/squigualiser/README.md

 *use samtools fasta command to create .fasta file from SAM/BAM file
 ````

+### Note
+1. Use `scripts/cat_plots.sh` to concatenate multiple .html plots in a directory.
+2. Use `--no_reverse` flag to skip generating plots for reverse mapped reads.

 ## Move table explanation (unconfirmed)
 Nanopore basecallers output move arrays in SAM/BAM format.
 The important fields are listed below.
 1. read_id